 During WWII Siegel was drafted, Shuster was not accepted due to his bad eyesight.
 Prior to the split the creators had set up a comic "shop" producing the complete Superman Comics for DC.
 Among the artists to work in the shop was Wayne Boring who would later take over the title.
 When Jerry left to go to war DC convinced Shuster to let DC do the work internally.
 When Siegel came back he found the shop dissolved and a Superboy character on the stands.
 Siegel tried to reinstate his comic shop but DC refused to relinquish control over the creation of comics.
 Another bone of contention was Superboy.
 This was a character Siegel created and proposed prior to the war, but it was rejected by DC.
 Now DC was publishing Superboy stories (done by somebody else) with no royalties coming back to them.
 Siegel also couldn't help but notice all the Superman merchandise out there but very little money from it.

-In 1946 the two hired attorney Albert Zugsmith and they were fired from DC.
+In 1946 had hired an attorney and sued DC Comics for the rights of Superman and Superboy.
+Albert Zugsmith was a friend of Siegel's and he would help speak on their behalf.
+Siegel and Shuster were fired from DC at this time as well.
 By 1948 the trial was done and the creators lost on the Superman rights, but won on Superboy.
 After which they agreed to a settlement of $94,000 with DC for the rights of Superboy and all other Superman rights.
-Most of the money went to their lawyer who used it to produce a string of popular B-movies in the 1950's.
+Most of the money went to their lawyer and some likely to Zugsmith who used it to produce a string of popular B-movies in the 1950's.
 Due to the lawsuit, DC removed Siegel and Shuster's names from the comic books.
 Even though the characters still continued to make lots of money, none of it would go to the creators.

 By the late 50's Jerry Siegel and his family were broke, their economic status had gotten so bad that Siegel’s wife Joanne visited Jack Liebowitz at DC and told them how bad things were.
 She asked him "Do you really want to see in the newspaper - Creator of Superman Starves to Death?"
 Jack Liebowitz did not so DC gave Siegel some writing assignments between 1958 and 1966.
 But it was under certain conditions, Jerry would receive no credit or special privileges for his work.
 During that period he created some good Superman stories for that period.